Post Breakup Stages: What to Expect and How to Move Forward

 -

-Your brain craves comfort.
-Nostalgia is a coping mechanism to make the past feel safer and happier than it was.
+Your brain craves comfort and familiarity.
+Nostalgia acts as a coping mechanism, making the past feel safer and more delightful than it genuinely was, creating a serene escape from the present discomfort.

 -